janpipek/table-model/README.rst

 -------
 * precision - number of digits after decimal point
 * recalculateOnType - if true, recalculation occurs instantenously ("input" event)
+* cachingEnabled - if true, an array of table values is kept as data model, otherwise, the values are always read from the cells (default: true)

 Cell modifiers
 --------------